luije87/documentation/application_interview_schedules.rst

 Interview schedules can be shared with specific schools.
 When sharing your interview schedule with other schools, the students at those schools will be able to find, view and register for the schedule.
 Administrators at those schools will also be able to view, but will not have access to configure or edit the interview schedule.

-.. note:: In addition to sharing with schools, you may also share with any consortiums you are a part of.
+.. note:: In addition to sharing with schools, you may also share with any consortia you are a part of.